anirbanghoshsbi/Text-Scrapping-and-Classification/README.md

 ## Part 2.
 Text Classification

 The goal here is to analyse the corpus of documents from Part 1 in a text classification context.
 Tasks to be completed:
-  1. From the files created in Part 1, load the set of raw documents into your notebook.
+  1. From the files created in Part 1, load the set of raw documents into the jupyter notebook.
 Ensure that each document has a class label, based on the original category label that you identified.
   2. From the raw documents, create a document-term matrix, using appropriate text pre-processing and term weighting steps.
   3. Build two multi-class classification models using two different classifiers of your choice.
   4. Compare the predictions of the two classification models using an appropriate evaluation strategy.
-Report and discuss the evaluation results in your notebook.
+Report and discuss the evaluation results in the notebook.

 # Tasks Completed